 If you’re looking to learn more about Salem’s rich history during your handicapped accessible vacation, the Salem Regional Visitor Center shows a 27-minute film “Where Past is Present,” on the history of Salem.
 The Salem Maritime National Historic Site shows an 18-minute film “To the Farthest Ports of the Rich East,” on Salem’s maritime history.
 Both films are free and accessible for a wheelchair rental in Salem, MA.

-Visit salem.org for more information on handicapped accessible vacations and to request a visitor guide that identifies all of Salem's wheelchair accessible attractions, museums, restaurants, shops and tours.
+Visit salem.org for more information on handicapped vacations for visitors with special needs and to request a visitor guide that identifies all of Salem's wheelchair accessible attractions, museums, restaurants, shops and tours.

 Special Needs Group offers scooter rental, powerchair rental, oxygen equipment rental, and wheelchair rental in Salem, MA, as well as in Boston.
 Call your travel agent to order your equipment today!